Manuals

 Dante & Control Network

-Connect KLANG:quelle XDM’s Network Port 1 to your Dante (Primary) network.
+Connect KLANG:quelle XDM’s Network Port 1 to your Dante (Primary) or Control network.

 Set a Fixed IP